persian-tools/persian-tools/README.md

 ## Features

--   Convert Persian words to the number and vice versa.
+-   Convert Persian words to number and vice versa.
 -   Add and remove commas to numbers.
 -   Convert Persian numbers to Arabic or English numbers and vice versa.
--   Validation of Iranian National Number(code-e Melli).
+-   Validate Iranian national number(code-e Melli).
--   Get the city and province name by national code.
+-   Find city and province name by national code(code-e Melli).
--   Bank number validation.
+-   Validate Bank card number.
--   Get the name of the bank by bank account number.
+-   Find Bank's name by Card number.
--   Validation of the correctness of the text of the Persian language and clear the Arabic letters in the Persian text.
+-   Validate the correctness of the text of the Persian language and clear the Arabic letters in the Persian text.
 -   Fix Persian characters in URL.
+-   Fix Persian zero-width non-joiner(Replace spaces by half-space)

 ## Getting started